Characterizing the initial state and dynamical evolution in XeXe and PbPb collisions using multiparticle cumulants: Description of the models

 For this analysis, four sets of Woods--Saxon deformation parameters for \Xe and one set for \Pb are used.
 These deformation parameters originate from both theoretical calculations and empirical studies, and were provided by the authors of Ref.~\cite{Schenke:2012wb}.
 They are intended to span a representative range of plausible nuclear deformations for the \Xe nuclei and are summarized in Table~\ref{tab:WSparams}.

-The \textsc{TRENTo-IC} model~\cite{Moreland:2014oya} is a nondynamical initial-state model that does not assume any specific physical mechanisms for entropy production, pre-equilibrium dynamics, or thermalization.
+The \textsc{TRENTo-IC} model~\cite{Moreland:2014oya} is an initial-state model that does not assume any specific mechanism for pre-equilibrium dynamics, or thermalization.
 It deposits entropy in proportion to the generalized (typically geometric) mean of the nuclear overlap density between the colliding nuclei.
-This model directly yields the initial-state eccentricities $\varepsilon_{n}$ used in hydrodynamic modeling.
+This model simulates only the initial-state eccentricities, $\varepsilon_{n}$, and does not consider any final-state effects like hydrodynamic evolution or hadronic scattering.
 Eccentricities for \XeXe collisions are found using only two sets of deformation parameters, \Xe (a) for deformed and \Xe (b) for spherical configurations.